thebookisclosed/ShellFrosting/README.md

 # Support
 If you like this kind of project and would like to see more, any support is greatly appreciated.

-You can donate through PayPal.me [here](https://www.paypal.me/tfwboredom) or use GitHub Sponsors in the sidebar.
+You can support the project using GitHub Sponsors in the sidebar or [here](https://www.paypal.me/tfwboredom).